The Early Church

 Paul’s second missionary journey

 Paul now chooses to revisit the churches planted during his first missionary journey.
-However, he refuses to take Mark with him, taking Silas in his place.
+However, he refuses to take Mark with him, taking Silas in his place and leaving Barnabas and Mark to go their own way.
 He first travels to the churches at Derbe and Lystra, and then Iconium where Timothy, respected amongst the churches, is invited to join them.
 After travelling on through Asia Minor to Troas, Paul is directed by a vision to cross the sea to Macedonia.
 It’s at Troas that Paul is joined by Luke before making the crossing.
 Paul preaches at Philippi where Lydia is converted and offers them her hospitality.
-A sorceress, who had been bringing her masters much gain by soothsaying, is cleansed of an evil spirit, resulting in Paul and Silas being beaten and thrown in prison, only to be liberated by divine intervention.
+A sorceress, who had been bringing her masters much gain by soothsaying, is cleansed of an evil spirit by Paul.
+Her masters' loss results in Paul and Silas being beaten and thrown in prison, only to be liberated by divine intervention.
 Their release leads to the conversion and baptism of the prison keeper and his household.
-Having declared he is a Roman citizen, the magistrates personally oversee their release, but they then have to leave the area, taking Timothy with them but leaving Luke in Philippi.
+Having declared he is a Roman citizen, and unlawfully treated, the magistrates are forced to personally oversee their release, but they then have to leave the area, taking Timothy with them but leaving Luke in Philippi.

 Churches are planted at Thessalonica and Berea, although not without opposition from the Jews who incite a mob at both locations.
 Paul has to leave and travels to Athens accompanied by some brethren, but without Silas and Timothy who stay at Berea.
 The brethren return to Berea with a message for Silas and Timothy to join Paul as soon as possible.